wielebenwir/commons-api/README.md

 -   JSON schema of the response
     -   [commons-api.availability.schema.json](https://github.com/wielebenwir/commons-api/blob/master/commons-api.availability.schema.json)

 Returns availability slots of all bookable items.
-Availability slots describe where an item is during a time period and what status it has (e.g. if it is booked or available).
-Note that Commons Booking 2 will only return slots for the next two weeks.
+Availability slots describe where an item is available during a time period.
+Note that Commons Booking 2 will only return daily slots for the next two weeks, even though an item might actually have several booking slots per day.
+An "available" slot in the Commons API thus only means that an item is available _at some point_ during the day and not necessarily that it is available for the whole day.
+If an item has no slot for a day in the next two weeks, it is not available (for example because it is booked or in repair).

 ### Availability (`/availability/{item_id}`)